titomitto/clean-todo/lib/features/preferences/README.md

 The domain layer is responsible for defining the business logic and use cases related to preferences.
 It includes the following classes:

 ### Entities
-- `Preference`: a data class representing a user's preference for theme mode and language.
+- `Preferences`: a data class representing a user's preference for theme mode and language.
 ### Repositories
-- `PreferenceRepository`: an interface defining the repository contract for preferences.
+- `PreferencesRepository`: an interface defining the repository contract for preferences.
 ### Use cases
-- `GetPreference`: a use case that retrieves the user's preference for theme mode and language.
+- `GetPreferences`: a use case that retrieves the user's preference for theme mode and language.
 - `SetThemeMode`: a use case that updates the user's preference for theme mode.
 - `SetLanguage`: a use case that updates the user's preference for language.
 ### Data Layer
 The data layer is responsible for providing the source of the preference data.
 It includes the following classes:

-- `PreferenceLocalDataSource`: an interface defining the local data source contract for preferences.
+- `PreferencesLocalDataSource`: an interface defining the local data source contract for preferences.
-- `PreferenceLocalDataSourceImpl`: an implementation of `PreferenceLocalDataSource` using Hive as the underlying data store.
+- `PreferencesLocalDataSourceImpl`: an implementation of `PreferencesLocalDataSource` using Hive as the underlying data store.
 ## Presentation Layer
 The presentation layer is responsible for handling the UI logic and user interactions related to preferences.
 It includes the following classes:

 ### Controllers
-- `PreferenceController`: a controller that manages state of the preferences and exposes the preference data to the UI.
+- `PreferencesController`: a controller that manages state of the preferences and exposes the preference data to the UI.
 ### Screens
-- `PreferenceScreen`: a screen that displays the preference UI.
+- `PreferencesScreen`: a screen that displays the preference UI.
 ## Dependencies
 The preferences feature depends on the following external libraries: